 If it is a hut for chickens or a shed to keep the lawnmower in, it won’t be very tall and should fit into the “not needing planning permission if it’s under 2.5m tall” rule.

-Mine’s a garden office
+Mine’s an office

 If you are going to use your building as a garden office and spend time in it every day you will need to consider two things: